 Hydrogen is a flexible fuel.
 It can be produced on-site in small quantities for local use or in large quantities at a centralized facility.
 The hydrogen can then be used to produce electricity with only water as a byproduct (provided a renewable source of energy, like a wind turbine, was used to generate the hydrogen gas).
 For example, in Boulder, Colorado, the Wind2H2 project has wind turbines and solar panels connected to electrolyzers that produce hydrogen gas from water and then stores it to be used in their hydrogen fueling station.

 This process can also be used to make cars run on hydrogen gas (H2) instead of fossil fuels.
 If a PEM fuel cell is installed in a car, electricity can be used to make the motor run.
 The only exhaust would be water (H2O).
-From an air pollution perspective, this is be advantageous.
+From an air pollution perspective, this is advantageous.
 There are many prototype fuel cell cars being developed by major car manufacturers.
 Due to the amount of space currently required to store the compressed hydrogen tanks on a vehicle, hydrogen fuel cells are mainly seen on buses.
 Fuel cell buses can be found in several countries around the world.
 There are some technological issues that need to be addressed before fuel cell cars are a viable alternative to internal combustion engine cars including providing more infrastructure, reducing costs, and an increased use of renewable energy sources when making H2 gas.

 In addition, hydrogen fuel cells can be used in place of batteries for things like video cameras and radios.
-An example is the UPP device which is a portable power pack based on hydrogen fuel cell technology that can be used to charge USB compatible devices.
+An example is the UPP device, which is a portable power pack based on hydrogen fuel cell technology that can be used to charge USB compatible devices.

+Legend: Figure 1: Diagram of an electrolyzer.

-Legend: Figure 1.
-PEM Fuel Cell
+Figure 2: PEM Fuel Cell.

+Figure 3: A picture of the electrolyzer.

+Figure 4: Gas collection cylinders with distilled water levels equal to 0.

+Figure 5: A picture of the electrolyzer connected to the gas collection cylinders.

+Figure 6: The solar panel connected to the electrolyzer with jumper wires.

+Figure 7: An example of the gas entering the cylinders.

+Figure 8: A picture of a fuel cell.

+Figure 9: The fuel cell connected to an LED light instead of a fan.

+Figure 10: The electrolyzer connected with the fuel cell, which is connected with the fan.

 Table 1: Time Required for Generating Different Hydrogen and Oxygen Quantities